ilg-deprecated/riscv-none-gcc-build/README.md

 `-Os -mcmodel=medlow`, while the regular versions are compiled with `-O2 -mcmodel=medany`.

+### gdb-py

+Similarly to the ARM binary distribution, a separate version GDB with Python support was added.
+To run it, a functional Python must be available.

 ### Documentation

 Another addition compared to the SiFive distribution is the presence of